 Federal regulations may require a recalculation of federal aid eligibility if a student withdraws from, drops, or does not begin scheduled coursework offered in a modular format.
 Modular courses are those which do not span the length of the semester.
 In addition, a recalculation of aid eligibility may be required for students who cease enrollment during the course of a semester but who have not gone through the official withdrawal process.
 Please contact the Office of Financial Aid for additional information on the impact that withdrawing from Lewis & Clark will have on financial aid eligibility.

 Sources of Assistance

-Visit the Law School Admissions website for more information about scholarships: law.lclark. edu/offices/admissions/ tuition\and\financial\aid/ scholarships\and\awards
+Visit the Law School Admissions website for more information about scholarships: go.lclark.edu/law/ scholarships/awards.

 Scholarships for Incoming Law Students